A story of struggle and work

-The documentary “Portuali” directed by Perla Sardella will be screened for the first time in the capital of Campania.
-The film offers a vision of the challenges faced by workers at the port of Genoa, united under the organization CALP, and will be available to the public on Sunday, March 23 at 19:XNUMX p.m. at Cinema l'Asilo.
-The director will also attend the event, meeting viewers to discuss the project.
+The documentary "Portuali," directed by Perla Sardella, will be screened for the first time in the Campania capital.
+The film offers insight into the challenges faced by Genoa's port workers, united under the CALP organization, and will be available to the public on Sunday, March 23rd at 7:00 PM at the Cinema l'Asilo.
+The director will also be attending the event, meeting with viewers to discuss the project.

 After its presentation at the 65th Festival dei Popoli, “Portuali” is being shown in various Italian cinemas.
 The documentary examines the assemblies of workers, known as camalli, engaged in discussing problems with unions and denouncing the transit of ships loaded with weapons.
 The narrative focuses on issues such as workers' rights and the integration of contemporary issues into political and union debate.